Oh my God, it’s my pleasure to see,

 - Ceylon black tea: One of the most popular types of Sri Lankan tea.
 The reason for its popularity is its strong citrus aroma.
 Different estates in Sri Lanka located at different altitudes bring that distinct taste and aroma to this black tea.

-- Ceylon green tea: Grown mainly in Idalgashinnain Uva Province is pungent, malty, and nutty in flavor.
-It is very rich in flavor and has a dark
+- Ceylon green tea: Grown mainly in Idalgashinnain Uva Province is pungent, malty, and nutty in flavour.
+It is very rich in flavour and has a dark